tan-res-space/rag-interface/documents/ASR_Error_Reporting_PRD.md

 ### 6.5 Epic 5: Error Handling and Edge Cases

-#### 6.5.1 US-5.1: Network Connectivity Issues
+#### 6.5.1 US-5.1: Network Connectivity Issues and Offline Support
 **As a QA personnel**, I want the system to handle network issues gracefully so that I don't lose my work during error reporting.

 **Acceptance Criteria:**
-- [ ] The system saves draft error reports locally during network issues
+- [ ] The system saves draft error reports locally using IndexedDB during network issues
-- [ ] I receive clear notifications about connectivity status
+- [ ] I receive clear notifications about connectivity status with visual indicators
-- [ ] Saved drafts are automatically submitted when connectivity is restored
+- [ ] Saved drafts are automatically submitted when connectivity is restored with conflict resolution
-- [ ] I can continue working offline with limited functionality
+- [ ] I can continue working offline with limited functionality (draft creation, local validation)
-- [ ] No data is lost during network interruptions
+- [ ] No data is lost during network interruptions with automatic recovery mechanisms
+- [ ] The system provides offline mode with local storage for up to 100 draft error reports
+- [ ] Offline drafts include timestamp synchronization when reconnected
+- [ ] The system handles partial submissions and provides retry mechanisms

+**Technical Implementation:**
+- Client-side storage using IndexedDB for draft persistence
+- Service worker implementation for offline functionality
+- Background sync for automatic submission when online
+- Conflict resolution for concurrent edits across devices

 **Story Points:** 8
 **Priority:** Medium